 Make a Copy Available: "A copy of the transition plan shall be made available for public inspection."
-A copy of the DRAFT City of Placerville ADA Transition Plan Update 2025 will be posted on the City website for public input.
-Visit www.cityofplacerville.org search "ADA Transition plan"
+A copy of the DRAFT City of Placerville ADA Transition Plan Update 2025 was available on the City website for public review and input from March 25, 2025 to April 23, 2025.